pwilmart/ABRF_2020/README.md

 ![slide 25](images/Slide25.png)

 Github is a powerful communication resource we can use.
 We saw how to use a repository to illustrate data analysis concepts on public data.
 We used Jupyter notebooks to help tell our story.
 We needed some custom scripts in the analysis that we have available at Github.
 The site webpage and blog were used in the story telling, as well as Github markdown in the README files.
-All of this is easy to share with the proteomics community thanks to stable Github URLs.
+All of this is easy to share with the proteomics community thanks to Github URLs.

 ---